rbicker/go-rsql/README.md

 This is a small RSQL helper library, written in golang.
 It can be used to parse a RSQL string and turn it into a database query string.

-Currently, only mongodb is supported.
+Currently, only mongodb is supported out of the box (however it is very easy to extend the parser if needed).

 # basic usage
 ```go